kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 ## Dependencies, versions, etc

-This library uses only the libraries bundled in Katalon Studio.
 You need to add the aforementioned jars developed by kazurayam.
+This library depends on a few external libraries which is bundled in Katalon Studio, e.g, FastXML Jackson Databind.
 This library should run on any version of Katalon Studio and Katalon Runtime Engine.

 ## More features?